John Toler, 1st Earl of Norbury: Chief Justice of the Irish Common Pleas, 1800–1827

 However, Norbury's position eventually became untenable even to his strongest supporters, especially with the British government's aim of establishing a better relationship with the Catholic majority.
 His reputation was tainted in 1822, when a letter written to him by William Saurin, the Attorney-General for Ireland, was discovered, in which Saurin urged Norbury to use his influence with the Irish Protestant gentry which made up local juries against the Catholics (Saurin was dismissed soon afterwards).
 He found his greatest adversary in Daniel O'Connell, to whom Norbury was "an especial object of abhorrence".
 At O'Connell's instigation the case of Saurin's letter was brought before the British Parliament by Henry Brougham.
 Norbury survived this as well as an 1825 petition drawn up by O'Connell, which called for his removal on the grounds of him falling asleep during a murder trial and later being unable to present any account of the evidence given.
 However, it was not until George Canning became Prime Minister in 1827 that Norbury, then in his eighty-second year, was finally induced to resign.
 His resignation was sweetened by him being created Viscount Glandine and Earl of Norbury, of Glandine in King's County, in the Peerage of Ireland.
 Unlike the barony of Norbury these titles were created with remainder to his second son Hector John (his eldest son Daniel was then considered mentally unsound).

-Family
+Personal life

+On 2 June 1778, Lord Norbury married Grace, daughter of Hector Graham and Isabella Maxwell.
+They had two sons and two daughters, including: